jmix-projects/jmix-app-usage-metrics-sample/README.md

 <h3>The used transformations</h3>

-The following list of transformations was applied for the WAU metric visualizing.
-The DAU metrics visualizing is very simple.
+The following list of transformations was applied for the WAU metric visualization.
+The DAU metrics visualization is very simple.
 It contains only three transformations: **Labels to fields**, **Format time** and **Organize field by name**.
 The MAU metrics visualization is very similar to the DAU metrics.

-So following description is for the DAU metric visualization.
+So the following description is for the DAU metric visualization.

-**Labels to fields** - is used to transform the metric with labels to table where the labels become to be fields
+**Labels to fields** - is used to transform the metric with labels to a table where the labels become fields
 <img width="1273" height="611" alt="image" src="https://github.com/user-attachments/assets/660a54cb-b13b-4fff-9ed5-b854b468aba2" />

 **Format time** - to transform time into the required format(**DD-MM-YYYY** for DAU, **Wo [week] of YYYY** for WAU, and **MMMM YYYY** for MAU)